splunk/public-o11y-docs/gdi/opentelemetry/components/syslog-receiver.rst

   * ``ca_file``.
 Path to the CA certificate.
 For a client this verifies the server certificate.
 For a server this verifies client certificates.
 If empty, it uses the system's root CA.

   * ``client_ca_file``.
 Optional.
-Path to the TLS certificate the server will use to verify a client certificate.
+Path to the TLS certificate the server uses to verify a client certificate.
 This sets the ClientCAs and ClientAuth to RequireAndVerifyClientCert in the TLSConfig.
-Please refer to :new-page:`godoc.org/crypto/tls#Config` for more information.
+See :new-page:`godoc.org/crypto/tls#Config` for more information.

 Configure UDP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^